 Of course, these assumptions are false.

-Experience teaches us that not all the discomfort and pain we experience is bad.
-In fact, spiritual and emotional growth require us to abide with these feelings to learn the lessons they teach and to tend to the inner wounds that drive them.
-At the beginning of our Bible story, we read the words, “Then Jesus was led up by the Spirit into the wilderness to be tempted by the devil” (4:1).
-Jesus was baptized by John and given a vision of his true identity and mission, and before his shirt was dry God drove him into the desert.
+Experience teaches us that not all discomfort and pain are bad.
+In fact, spiritual and emotional growth require us to abide with these feelings, learn the lessons they teach, and tend to the inner wounds that drive them.
+At the beginning of our Bible story, we read, “Then Jesus was led up by the Spirit into the wilderness to be tempted by the devil” (4:1).
+Jesus was baptized by John and given a vision of his true identity and mission.
+Before his shirt was dry, God drove him into the desert.
 Why?
 Because abiding in this lonely and uncomfortable place was necessary for him to become in reality what God had already declared him to be.
 Likewise, God leads us into desert places and exposes us to challenge and pain to create the necessary conditions for healing, freedom, and transformation.
 We cannot experience lasting change without working through our pain (which requires us to cultivate the virtues of longsuffering and forbearance).

-Finally, experience teaches us that there are no shortcuts and magic tricks for receiving the gifts that make life worth living.
+Finally, experience teaches us that there are no shortcuts or magic tricks for receiving the gifts that make life worth living.
 It takes time to develop loving relationships.
-It takes time to develop character and cultivate virtues like faith, temperance, patience, kindness, humility, and courage, all of which are necessary for a truly happy life.
+It takes time to build character and cultivate virtues such as faith, temperance, patience, kindness, humility, and courage, all of which are necessary for a truly happy life.
 It takes time to attain wisdom, develop our gifts and talents, and find the best ways to share them with the world.
-It takes time to let go of ego and live into the reality of your true self in the unity of all things.
+It takes time to let go of ego and live into the reality of our true selves in the unity of all things.
 The tempter says, “You can bypass the pain and get it all now if you’re willing to misuse your personal power.”
-But, Jesus says, “Be true to yourself and faithful to the life which I have called you.
+But Jesus says, “Be true to yourself and faithful to the life which I have called you.
 Trust God’s goodness, faithfulness, and timing, and God will give you abundant life.”

-If Jesus had taken matters into his own hands and used his power for immediate gratification, it would have corrupted the very gifts that God had promised and would have led to his downfall.
-But he waited for God and received them in ways that no one, including the devil, could take away.
+If Jesus had taken matters into his own hands and used his power for immediate gratification, it would have corrupted the very gifts God had promised and led to his downfall.
+But he waited for God and received them in ways no one, including the devil, could take away.
 God promises the same to us.
-If we are willing to abide in a desert place, God will use it in God’s time and in God’s way to transform us in ways that lead to abundant life.
+If we are willing to abide in a desert place, God will use it in God’s time and in God’s way to transform us into abundant life.

 Challenge

-How do you deal with discomfort?
-What happens inside of you in response to feelings like sadness, fear, loneliness, guilt, anger, anxiety, or boredom?
-Do you compulsively try to get out of pain, or have you learned how to stay with it long enough to get curious about the lessons it can teach?
-Do you distract and console or do you allow yourself to feel, reflect, pray, journal, and talk about it?
+How do you handle discomfort?
+What happens inside you in response to feelings such as sadness, fear, loneliness, guilt, anger, anxiety, or boredom?
+Do you compulsively try to escape pain, or have you learned to stay with it long enough to become curious about the lessons it can teach?
+Do you distract and console yourself, or allow yourself to feel, reflect, pray, journal, and talk about it?

-Which of the three strategies illustrated in the temptations of Jesus do you most frequently employ as an escape hatch?
-Do you misuse your personal power to transform the good gifts of God into anesthetics?
+Which of the three strategies illustrated in the temptations of Jesus do you most often use as an escape hatch?
+Do you misuse your personal power to turn the good gifts of God into anesthetics?
 Do you leverage your relationship with God in hopes of a divine magic trick?
-Do you abandon your most deeply held beliefs and values in executing strategies for worldly success?
-What would it mean for you to recognize at least some of your pain could be a pathway to spiritual transformation?
+Do you abandon your most deeply held beliefs and values to pursue strategies for worldly success?
+What would it mean for you to recognize that at least some of your pain could be a pathway to spiritual transformation?

 (This post is the fourth in a series of thirty-seven in conversation with Heart and Mind by Alexander John ShaiaEach post is a revised version of a sermon, which can be accessed on YouTube and iTunes.)